TTTanger/Cnet_Task2_Protocol/Custom UDP Reliable Protocol Design Document.md

 This document describes the design and implementation of a custom reliable protocol built on top of UDP, featuring a multi-layered error handling approach that evolved through three key phases of development.
 The protocol addresses the fundamental challenge of ensuring reliable data transmission over unreliable networks by implementing CRC-16 error detection, Hamming(7,4) error correction, and intelligent message fragmentation.

-**Based on comprehensive evaluation testing, the protocol demonstrates moderate reliability (67.75% average success rate) with significant overhead (85.89% average) and reasonable latency performance (5.736ms average).**
+**Based on comprehensive evaluation testing, the protocol demonstrates excellent reliability (100% success rate for all message sizes) with outstanding latency performance (0.12-83.70ms) and good bandwidth efficiency (11-128 KB/s) across all tested message sizes, achieving an optimal balance between reliability and performance.**

 ## 1. Introduction